 My favorite Location: Laugavegur 27

-The name translates to The Black Coffee and it’s a great little coffee shop to pop into for a coffee and even a Guinness or two.
-The service is always friendly and the atmosphere welcoming and lively.
+The name translates to The Black Coffee, and it’s a great little coffee shop to pop into for a coffee and even a Guinness or two.
+The service is always friendly, and the atmosphere is welcoming and lively.
 As a bonus, they serve two excellent soups served in a bread bowl (meat or veg) that I can totally recommend.